 This approximation is implemented by expanding the field operator $\hat{\psi}(\bm{r})$ on a basis \(\{f_{nj}(\bm{r})\}\) of functions localized around each minimum \cite{maschler_ultracold_2008}

 where the fermionic operators $\hat{c}_{\alpha, j}$ were defined in~\cref{sec:cVHS}.
-In the presence of a double well in the unit cell, the functions \(f_{\alpha,j}(\bm{r})\) have to be interpreted as the 2D-version of the generalized Wannier fuctions proposed by Modugno in Ref.~\cite{Modugno2012}.
+In the presence of a double well in the unit cell, the functions \(f_{\alpha,j}(\bm{r})\) have to be interpreted as the 2D-version of the generalized Wannier functions proposed by Modugno in Ref.~\cite{Modugno2012}.
 In the following, we will restrict the analysis to the two lowest energy bands, in analogy with the single-band approximation for the Fermi–Hubbard model~\cite{Ashcroft1976}.
 Then, within this approximation, the single-particle Hamiltonian can be written as:

 Here the expansion coefficients correspond to the on-site sublattice energies \(\epsilon_\alpha = \bra{f_{\alpha, j}} \hat{H}_M\ket{f_{\alpha, j}}\), and to minus the tunneling amplitudes between different subwells \(t^{jj'}_{\alpha \alpha'} = -\bra{f_{\alpha, j}} \hat{H}_M\ket{f_{\alpha', j'}}\).
 Under the tight-binding approximation~\cite{Ashcroft1976} and absorbing into the chemical potential $\mu$ all the elements proportional to the identity, the Hamiltonian in Eq.~\eqref{eqn:Matt-Hamil-Tight} can be mapped to the Hamiltonian in Eq.~\eqref{eqn:Matt-Hamil-Tight-NN} with $E_g={\epsilon_A-\epsilon_B}$.